-Table B-59 PMU interface signals
+Table B-64 PMU interface signals

 Signal Direction Description COREINSTRRET[PE:0] Output Indicates that a core has retired at least one instruction recently.
 This signal is output from the PERIPHCLK domain.
 COREINSTRRUN[PE:0] Output Indicates that a core is in a running state (powered up and not in WFI or WFE low-power states).
-This signal is output from the PERIPHCLK domain. nCLUSTERPMUIRQ Output Active-LOW, level-sensitive Cluster PMU interrupt request.
-This signal is output from the SCLK domain. nPMBIRQ[PE:0] Output Active-LOW, level-sensitive SPE interrupt request.
-This signal only exists for cores tha support the architectural Statistical Profiling Extension (SPE).
-This signal is output from PERIPHCLK domain. nPMUIRQ[PE:0] Output Active-LOW, level-sensitive PMU interrupt request.
+This signal is output from the PERIPHCLK domain.
+COREINSTRCHK[PE:0] Output Odd parity of {COREINSTRRET[PE:0], COREINSTRRUN[PE:0]}. nCLUSTERPMUIRQ Output Active-LOW, level-sensitive Cluster PMU interrupt request.
+This signal is output from the SCLK domain. nCLUSTERPMUIRQCHK Output The inverse polarity of nCLUSTERPMUIRQ. nPMBIRQ[PE:0] Output Active-LOW, level-sensitive SPE interrupt request.
+This signal only exists for cores that support the architectural Statistical Profiling Extension (SPE).
+This signal is output from the PERIPHCLK domain. nPMBIRQCHK[PE:0] Output The inverse polarity of nPMBIRQ[PE:0] . nPMUIRQ[PE:0] Output Active-LOW, level-sensitive PMU interrupt request. nPMUIRQCHK[PE:0] Output The inverse polarity of nPMUIRQ[PE:0] .
+PMUSNAPSHOTREQ Input Request for a snapshot of the PMU counters.
+When asserted, this signal must remain HIGH until PMUSNAPSHOTACK is asserted.
+It must not be reasserted until PMUSNAPSHOTACK is deasserted.
+PMUSNAPSHOTREQCHK Input The inverse polarity of PMUSNAPSHOTREQ .
 PMUSNAPSHOTACK Output Acknowledge a snapshot request.
 This signal forms a four-phase handshake with PMUSNAPSHOTREQ .
-PMUSNAPSHOTREQ Input Request for a snapshot of the PMU counters.
-When asserted, this signal must remain HIGI until PMUSNAPSHOTACK is asserted.
-It must not be reasserted until PMUSNAPSHOTACK is deasserted.
+PMUSNAPSHOTACKCHK Output The inverse polarity of PMUSNAPSHOTACK .

-B.2.17 ELA signal
+B.2.20 ELA signal